Belgian Army order of battle (1914): Army

 All of the units suffered from lack of equipment, including ammunition.
 There was a shortage of capable officers, and only 120 machine guns in the whole army.
 The army possessed no field howitzers or heavy artillery.
-In terms of appearance, the dark-blue uniforms and personal equipment issued to soldiers in 1914 had not changed visibly since 1853.
+In terms of appearance, the "royal" dark-blue, dark-green and crimson uniforms and personal equipment issued to soldiers in 1914 had not changed visibly since 1853.
 Standards of discipline were frequently lax and Belgian soldiers were often seen as "indisciplined and careless".
 The army had no coherent doctrine and it had as many as five strategic plans, none of which commanded total support from the High Command.

 The Belgian Army was divided into two, with the majority assigned to the Field Army and lower-quality troops to guard the country's three fortified zones.

 Garde Civique

 Besides the regular army, the Belgian government in 1914 could call on a large militia known as the Garde Civique (Burgerwacht in Dutch).
 Formed soon after the Belgian Revolution in 1830, the Garde was a paramilitary organisation, which was intended to supplement the small professional army as a reserve and also serve as a police force in periods of civil disorder.
 Because of the requirements for membership, the organisation was dominated by middle-class volunteers.

 The Garde was divided into "active" and "non-active" sections.
 In towns and cities, the local Garde was considered "active" and would incorporate infantry, cavalry, and artillery formations with a wide variety of equipment and different uniforms.
 By 1913, the "active" Garde numbered some 46,000 members.
 The "non-active" Garde (described by historians as a "paper formation") was located in smaller settlements and in the countryside where its membership was technically much wider but, like the "active" formations, also dominated by the middle-classes.
 In 1914, 100,000 men of the "non-active" Garde were mobilised although they frequently lacked regulation uniforms and were poorly equipped.

 Local Garde Civique units fought at the Battle of Liège and many other engagements during the initial German invasion in 1914.
 During the early stages of the war, as many as 1,000 civilians were volunteering for the force every day.
 Although numerous, modern historians have argued that "the significance of the Garde Civique should not be exaggerated", highlighting its "marginal" role in the actual fighting.
 The members of the Garde were often seen by the Germans as francs-tireurs, encouraging them to engage in atrocities against Belgian civilians.
 The Garde played only a small role in the campaign after 18 August 1914.
 On 13 October 1914, Albert I ordered the remaining formations to disband and their members incorporated into the regular Belgian army.